 Another benefit of geographic segmentation is that it can help campaigns identify swing regions.
 Swing regions are areas where the vote is expected to be close and could potentially go either way.
 By identifying these regions early on, campaigns can allocate extra resources toward them to sway the vote in their favor.

 Geographic segmentation can also help campaigns keep track of their progress over time.
-By tracking how different regions respond to the campaign’s messaging, they can adjust their strategy accordingly and ensure they’re on track to win the most votes possible come election day.
+By tracking how regions respond to the campaign’s messaging, they can adjust their strategy accordingly and ensure they’re on their way to winning the most votes possible come election day.

 There are several reasons why geographic segmentation can be an effective tool in political campaigns: